81611991/Project_AirBnB_CDC_Data_Capture/README.md

 1.  **Data Ingestion**: The pipeline will automatically ingest and process new AirBnB data based on the configured schedule.
 2.  **Data Analysis**: Use Azure Synapse Analytics to query and analyze the ingested data for insights and reporting.

-## Project Details

-For more detailed information about the project, refer to the `project-details.txt` file.

 ## Contributing

 Contributions to this project are welcome.
 Please submit a pull request with your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).